chadananda/CocoaWallet/README.md

 ## Development roadmap

-* Milestone 1: Get XMRIG to execute inside APK (currently has permissions error)
+* Milestone 1: Get XMRIG to execute inside APK
-  * It runs on my phone in debug mode over USB but crashes as independent APK why?
+  * Is XMRIG running properly?
+I'm getting no data back.
+  * It might be necessary to compile XMRIG on ARM64 phone
+  * What is the final config being used?

 * Milestone 2: Refactor code, possibly replace with something NOT so JAVA
   * feature: turn off mining when not plugged, turn on automatically when plugged